 1. The market is always right.

-not always right for you.
+2. The market is not always right for you.

 3. The mission should be your organization’s ultimate guide.